About Wellville

 Equitable wellbeing happens when everyone has a fair and just opportunity to construct a life well-lived and contribute to our common good.
 Short-term thinking does the opposite, because people, institutions and systems pit their immediate self-interest over the long-term, equitable wellbeing of all.

-To address these issues, we’re working towards two major outcomes:
+To address these issues, we worked towards two major outcomes:

-• Improve Equitable Wellbeing: Wellville supports five US communities (the “W5”) as they improve equitable wellbeing through effective, shared investments that have long-term benefits for all.
+• Improve Equitable Wellbeing: Wellville supported five US communities (the “W5”) as they improved equitable wellbeing through effective, shared investments that have long-term benefits for all.

-• Influence National Action: By showcasing evidence and actions in the W5, Wellville will influence how our nation invests in its people, institutions and systems to achieve equitable wellbeing for all Americans for generations to come.
+• Influence National Action: By showcasing evidence and actions in the W5, Wellville influenced how our nation invests in its people, institutions and systems to achieve equitable wellbeing for all Americans for generations to come.

 Our Approach